ish-xyz/ish-ar.io/content/blog/cka_10_tips_tricks/index.md

 9 - **During the exam: do not forget to change the Kubernetes context.**

 At the start of every task, the exam interface will show you the kubectl command to switch to the right context, copy/paste, and run it, always!

 *Also, pay attention to details! (e.g., make sure you're always on the right namespace, using/creating the right api-resources)*

 10 - Make sure, **before** the exam, that everything works: examslocal.com, your webcam, screen sharing options, your microphone, etc.

 ## After the exam?

-If you are working with Kubernetes than fantastic, you already know what to do.
+If you are working with Kubernetes then fantastic, you already know what to do.

 If not, well, maybe try to get involved with the Kubernetes community.
 There are tons of things that need to be done!

 I hope this article will be useful for your exam; if so, let me know!